-Shard catalog host.
+- Shard catalog host.
 The shard catalog host runs the Oracle Database that serves as the shard catalog.
 This database contains a small amount of sharding topology metadata and any duplicated tables that are created for your application.
 In addition, the shard catalog acts as a multi-shard query coordinator for cross-shard queries and services connections for applications that have not been written to be sharding-aware.
-In general, the transaction workload and size of this database are not particularly large.

-- Shard catalog database standbys (replicas).
+In general, the transaction workload and size of this database are not particularly large. - Shard catalog database standbys (replicas).
 At least one more host to contain a replica or standby of the primary shard catalog database is recommended.
-This host is necessary in case of a failure of the primary catalog host.
-In addition, while acting as a standby database, this host can also be configured to be a query coordinator for cross-shard queries. - Shard director host.
+This host is necessary in case of a failure of the primary catalog host. - In addition, while acting as a standby database, this host can also be configured to be a query coordinator for cross-shard queries.
+To improve the scalability and availability of multi-shard query workloads, Oracle Active Data Guard standby shard catalog databases in read-only mode can act as multi-shard query coordinators.
+See Multi-Shard Query Coordinator Availability and Scalability. - Shard director host.
 The shard director (global service manager) software can reside on a separate host, or it can be co-located on the same host as the shard catalog.
 This component of the sharding system is comprised of a network listener and several background processes used to monitor and configure a sharded configuration.
 If it is co-located on the same host as the catalog database, the shard director must be installed in a separate Oracle Home from the catalog database, because the installation package is different than the one used for Oracle Database. - Multiple shard directors.
 For high-availability purposes, it is recommended that you have more than one shard director running in a sharded system.
 Any additional shard directors can run on their own hosts or on the hosts running the standby shard catalog databases. - Shards.
 In addition to the above hosts, each shard that is configured in the system should also run on its own separate host.
-The hosts and their configurations chosen for this task should be sized in the same way as a typical Oracle Database host depending on how much load is put on each particular shard. - Shard standbys (replicas).
+The hosts and their configurations chosen for this task should be sized in the same way as a typical Oracle Database host depending on how much load is put on each particular shard.

+Shard standbys (replicas).
 Again, for high-availability and disaster recovery purposes, use Oracle Data Guard and replicas created for all sharded data.
 Additional hosts will be needed to run these replica or standby databases.